Khodesa/git-basic-exercises/README.md

-Typing from the command line.
+Typing from the text editor.

 This is the third commit.